- Bachelor of Arts

 - Service Learning in the Community (INT 303A)

 - Global & Intercultural Awareness (list of approved courses is available from an Academic Advisor)

 - Research Methods & Statistics (QNT 389) – may be satisfied with transfer work

 - Capstone Seminar (INT 308A) to be taken last term

-Students can chose to go deeper in an area of study by completing a Concentration (options are: Applied Psychology, Business & Entrepreneurship, Child Development & Education, Communication & Media, Environmental Studies, and Liberal Arts .
+Students can chose to go deeper in an area of study by completing a Concentration (options are: Applied Psychology, Business & Entrepreneurship, Child Development & Education, Communication & Media, Environmental Studies, Liberal Arts, and Marketing.

 – minimum of 30 quarter units in the chosen area of Concentration